 I’m not talking about Malcom Gladwell’s arbitrary 10,000 hours deal when I talk about mastery.
 In my book (it’s an imaginary book), you master something when you can use it to accurately convey something inside you.
 That might take much less or much more time—depending on how challenging the mode is, what your natural aptitudes are, and how good a match it is for how you think.

 But learning a craft is just a necessary tool.
-Onto the less-straightforward parts nobody seems to talk about.
+Onto the less-straightforward parts people seem to talk about much less.

 2. Become ruthlessly honest with yourself.